What You Are Building

 First, identity is continuity, not a static certificate.
 The disclosed identity mechanism is trust-slope continuity.
 Each transmitting device computes a dynamic device hash from inputs such as device entropy, sensor readings, configuration and clock state, and prior transmission content, so the hash evolves gradually across successive transmissions in a way reflective of the device's real operational state.
 Receivers keep a history of a device's hashes and compute a trust-slope metric measuring whether a newly received hash is consistent with genuine operational evolution.
 Per the spec, this detects spoofing and replay through discontinuities in the hash sequence regardless of whether the spoofing device possesses a valid static credential, and it does not require enrollment with a central certificate authority or storage of long-lived secrets.
 The continuity-validation output is consumed directly by the composite admissibility evaluator, so identity feeds the same checkpoint as policy rather than living in a separate layer.

 Second, the chain is recursive and closed.
 Per the spec, every primitive's output enters the chain as an authority-credentialed observation, and every actuation passes back through every primitive's governance.
-There is no privileged path that skips a property.
-That closure is what lets you make the strong claim the search query asks for: not that an action was probably fine, but that it structurally could not have executed unless identity, policy (admissibility), and audit (lineage) all held together.
+The described embodiments provide no privileged path that skips a property.
+That closure is what supports the strong statement the search query asks for: not that an action was probably fine, but that within the closed chain it proceeds only where identity, policy (admissibility), and audit (lineage) held together.

 How to Approach the Build